 - Bake at 400F for 30 minutes, or until the topping is golden brown.

 - Remove from the oven and let it stand for 5-10 minutes.

 Instant Pot Cheesy Tuna Casserole I’ve got some tuna casserole recipes and thought you all might like them.
 These were always favorites when the kids were growing up.
-Instant Pot Cheesy Tuna Casserole Print Prep time 10 mins Cook time 4 mins Total time […]
+Instant Pot Cheesy Tuna Casserole Recipe Type: Casserole Cuisine: American Author: Marsha Powell Prep time: 10 mins […]

 German Potato Casserole

 This is so good.
 I usually serve it with baked pork chops.